bdaralan/PokemonApp/README.md

 <img src="https://raw.githubusercontent.com/iDara09/PokemonApp/revampEvolutionLogic/screenshot/IMG_1419.jpg" alt="Search" height="360px">
 <img src="https://raw.githubusercontent.com/iDara09/PokemonApp/revampEvolutionLogic/screenshot/IMG_1417.jpg" alt="App Icon" height="360px">

+## Usage:
+* You can use this for studying purpose or as a reference guide.

 ## Disclaimer:
 * This is for practice and learning purposes only.
 * All contents, arts, and assets are belong to their respective owners.